 - A very popular roast level among west-coast roasters

-- Also know as Full City or Full City+
+- Also known as Full City or Full City+

 - Beans may be slightly oily and medium to dark brown